sergeykonovalov/udemy-nodejs-master-class/README.md

 > It is good practice to store imported module as constant.

 [JSHint](https://jshint.com) is handy tool to analyze code and find possible issues.

+Although module `fs` has two flavors of methods, we shall always strive to use asynchronous (non-blocking).